San Jacinto family struggle to have their stolen dog returned

 SAN JACINTO, Calif.
-(KABC) -- A San Jacinto family is fighting to have their beloved three-year-old Shih Tzu, Nina, returned to them after they say she was taken by a local delivery driver.
+(KABC) -- A San Jacinto family is struggling to have their 3-year-old Shih Tzu, Nina, returned to them after they say she was taken by a local delivery driver.

 "My dogs went up to her, she stands there and picks up Nina.
 My little white one," says Donika Moreno.